Criteria for Evaluating QuickBooks Hosting Providers: Going Beyond Pricing

 - Customer Satisfaction

 Keeping the platform updated isn’t the only element involved with scoring provider innovation.
 Even more important than simple change management supporting status quo, true innovation speaks to efforts directed towards crafting a better, more functional and more useful solution delivery.
 Many skilled technicians can set up a terminal server for remote access to QuickBooks using the “standard” tools available, but it takes more skill and understanding to create a service which offers more and better capability than everyone else.
 The point isn’t that the provider is changing QuickBooks software in any way – that’s not really an option.
 Rather, it is in how the provider elects to architect their systems and solution, and whether they are attempting to improve the experience and deliver with a unique approach rather than a generic one.

 - A business has signed a one-year service agreement with a hosting provider, and has been required to prepay that annual contract.
 The business was not provided with a demonstration or evaluation system prior to executing the service agreement; they simply trusted the information provided by sales.
 After a few months on the service, the performance and support are so poor that the business wants out of the annual agreement, even though high service levels and support responses were part of the contract.
 In order to be allowed to end the service agreement and stop paying for the service, the business was told they would have to not only buy out a portion of the remaining contract, but also sign an agreement not to communicate the service problems they experienced or the exit agreement terms with anyone. (*please note that I am essentially in agreement about having to buy out a committed term agreement, at least in part, but applying a gag order?
 Not so much).

-For now, businesses just need to know that your business solution provider is trustworthy and willing to communicate honestly and completely with you.
-Selecting the right provider – a provider who supports their business and model with full transparency to the client – will help the business move forward, just as the wrong provider is more likely to hold it back.
-While pricing is an important aspect, businesses should also focus on these other 4 critical elements which help to reveal how the provider works with their customers, and to determine whether or not they can (or will even try to) meet your requirements now and in the future.
+For now, businesses just need to know that their solution provider is trustworthy and willing to communicate honestly and completely.
+Selecting the right provider – a provider who supports their business and model with full transparency to the client – will help the business move forward just as the wrong provider is more likely to hold it back.
+While pricing is an important and unavoidable aspect of the discussion, businesses should also put some focus on these other elements which help to reveal how the provider works with their customers, and to determine whether or not they can (or will even try to) meet your requirements now and in the future.